 That same year he was offered to ride for Vans yet turned it down to ride for the new and emerging company, Globe Footwear, after being enthusiastically persuaded by close friend and Globe team rider Phil Mackie.

-The years to follow saw Sidney with a number of different opportunities and sponsors including, Dc Shoes, Circa Footwear, Fallen Footwear, Adio Footwear, Boost Mobile Phones, Lucky Skateboards, Time Skateboards, Elan Skateboards, Boom Skateboards, CLS Skateboards, Ecko Unlimited, Levi's, Alphanumeric Apparel, Surf Dive n Ski, Ess Skateshop, tv advertisements for Coca-Cola, K.F.C, Hewlett Packard Computers, '24 hours' a day in the life television program “when Warrick (Thornton) met Sid” for ‘Eat Carpet’ S.B.S and various other short films and documentaries.
+The years to follow saw Sidney with a number of different opportunities and sponsors including, Dc Shoes, Circa Footwear, Fallen Footwear, Adio Footwear, i-Path Footwear, Boost Mobile Phones, Lucky Skateboards, Time Skateboards, Elan Skateboards, Boom Skateboards, CLS Skateboards, Ecko Unlimited, Levi's, Alphanumeric Apparel, Surf Dive n Ski, Ess Skateshop, tv advertisements for Coca-Cola, K.F.C, Hewlett Packard Computers, '24 hours' a day in the life television program “when Warrick (Thornton) met Sid” for ‘Eat Carpet’ S.B.S and various other short films and documentaries.
 Both lifestyle and skateboarding.